funkybob/funky-qs/README.md

 Any key that appears more than once in the query string will result in a list in the result, with the values in order of discovery.

+You can pass in an intial state to be updated:

+    params = qs.parse(window.location.hash, defaults)

+You can also use this to force some valies to be always be lists:

+    params = qs.parse(..., {names: []})

 Encode
 ------